albertodev01/equations/README.md

 | `Quartic`   | <em>f(x) = ax<sup>4</sup> + bx<sup>3</sup> + cx<sup>2</sup> + dx + e</em> | a, b, c, d, e ∈ C |
 | `DurandKerner` | Any polynomial P(x<sub>i</sub>) where x<sub>i</sub> are coefficients      | x<sub>i</sub> ∈ C |

 There's a formula for polynomials up to the fourth degree, as explained by the [Galois theory](https://en.wikipedia.org/wiki/Galois_theory).
-Roots of polynomials whose degree is 5 or higher must be seeked using DurandKerner's method (or any other root-finding algorithm).
+Roots of polynomials whose degree is 5 or higher must be found using DurandKerner's method (or any other root-finding algorithm).
 For this reason, we suggest the following approach:

   - use `Linear` to find the roots of a polynomial whose degree is 1;
   - use `Quadratic` to find the roots of a polynomial whose degree is 2;